My first memories of what a giant moat must feel like, was as a little kid in the early 1980s watching the Georgetown Hoyas defend the rim.

 1) Size Of Advantage < Its Direction

-The illusion of perfect, or an insurmountable lead in the Stock Market, can lead to overpriced and underpriced companies, in our experience.
+The illusion of perfect, or an insurmountable lead in the Stock Market, can lead to overpriced companies, in our experience.
 Moats attract crowds, so their prices often reflect the obvious agreement.
 They also attract other businesses who see those fat margins.
 The wider the moat is the bigger the upside for a competitor trying to poke any hole, to cause even a tiny leak in it.
 It takes the opposite of a perfect competitor do that – just the scrappiest or smartest.

 The most revealing and repeatable system, with a longer track record than any other, is competition.
 No lead or advantage is safe, which is the best part of any game or business.